JustBloodJoker/BJEngine/README.md

 Create SpotLight class.
 Added spotlight to the shader

 version 1.1.1
-The ability to create multiple light sources for a single object has been disabled Created a boolean constant buffer to determine the type of light object present
+The ability to create multiple light sources for a single object has been disabled.
+Created a boolean constant buffer to determine the type of light object present.

+version 1.1.2
+Changed camera from first-person to free-look.
+Optimized memory usage in the Camera class.